kylejgillett/sounderpy/joss-paper/paper.md

 including National Weather Service radiosonde observations (RAOBs), Aircraft Communications Addressing and Reporting System (ACARS) data, NWP forecast data, and reanalysis datasets.
 Each of these data types come from unique file formats and structures, which SounderPy processes to normalize and streamline analysis and visualization of soundings.
+After requesting data, SounderPy will process and output the data as a Python dictionary, coined a "SounderPy `clean_data` dictionary".
+Doing so means that every data source ends up in a uniform format for analysis.

 # High-level API overview

 Simple, intuitive classes and functions make SounderPy's API easy to understand and use.
-The procedure for creating sounding figures requires only a few lines of straightforward API calls that first retrieve data from a source and plot the data on a figure.
+The procedure for creating sounding figures requires only a few lines of straightforward API calls that first retrieve data from a source, output the `clean_data` dictionary and plot the data on a figure.
 While internally this involves sophisticated data retrieval and processing methods, extensive manipulations and calculations, and intricate plotting routines, the user-facing interface allows this process to be completed in just two lines of code for most integrated data sources.
-The simplicity of these "tools" in SounderPy's "toolbox" allows quick and easy use for researchers, students, and hobbyists alike.
+The simplicity of these "tools" in SounderPy's "toolbox"allows quick and easy use for researchers, students, and hobbyists alike.
 After importing the library, two lines of code create Figure 1.
+On top of the many integrated data sources, SounderPy also allows users to utilize their own custom data.
+So long as a user's custom data can be manually sorted into a `clean_data` dictionary, it can be used with SounderPy's analysis and plotting functionality.

 ![Figure 1: A sounding figure of NCEP RAP reanalysis data for a severe weather event in northern South Dakota on August 28th, 2024](figure_1.jpg)